Timeline of Hurricane Katrina: Monday, September 19, 2005

 After starting to allow residents back into the city, Mayor Nagin ordered yet another evacuation due to Hurricane Rita.
 With the levees and pumping systems in a weakened state, even a near-miss could bring flooding back to areas that have begun to dry out.

 Wednesday, September 21, 2005

+Hurricane Rita rapidly intensifies into a Category 5 hurricane and becomes even stronger than Katrina.
+Forecasters predict a Category 4 landfall somewhere around Houston.

 The official death toll was raised to 1,036, with 63 additional deaths recognized in Louisiana.
 This marked the first time since 1928 that a natural disaster in the U.S. had been officially acknowledged to have killed at least 1,000 people.
 State-by-state death tolls: Louisiana 799, Mississippi 218, Florida 14, Alabama 2, Georgia 2, Tennessee 1.

 Friday, September 23, 2005

 Hurricane Rita headed towards Houston, with its outer bands bringing rain to the New Orleans area.
 Efforts continued to shore up the levees weakened by Katrina.

 Saturday, September 24, 2005

-Hurricane Rita compounded the already growing problems as it makes landfall just west of where Hurricane Katrina had.
+Hurricane Rita made landfall as a Category 3 hurricane with 115 mph winds near Johnson's Bayou, LA, compounding the already growing problems as it makes landfall just west of where Hurricane Katrina had.

 Brig.
 Gen. Doug Pritt and the 41st Brigade Combat Team of Oregon were designated as the head of Joint Task Force Rita, leading the multi-state National Guard relief efforts in the aftermath of Hurricanes Katrina and Hurricane Rita.

-The official regionwide death toll from Hurricane Katrina was upgraded to 1,080.
+The official region wide death toll from Hurricane Katrina was upgraded to 1,080.
 Mississippi still had not officially increased its death toll by much, but added 2 to the count.
 Thousands feared dead in Mississippi and Louisiana remain out of the official death toll.
 State-by-State death tolls: Louisiana 841, Mississippi 220, Florida 14, Alabama 2, Georgia 2, Tennessee 1.